 For an informative overview of all our current itineraries to this country--and how to choose among them--see Field Guides Brazil Tours.

 You may not have heard of the Rio Aripuana.
 If you have, it was probably in the context of the epic Roosevelt-Rondon Expedition of 1914 that charted a mysterious Amazonian river.
 You see, the Aripuana is, in her biogeographic-barrier role, the lower "River of Doubt," the upper reaches of which Coronel Rondon famously named for ex-presidente Theodore.
 The Rio Aripuana is a right-bank tributary of the great Rio Madeira, and it was she who carried the expedition back to civilization (such as Manaus uniquely was, back in 1914 Amazonia).
 One of the remarkable things about the Aripuana is that she has aged so well these 100 years despite being poorly preserved.
 She continues to be one of the most hauntingly beautiful rivers in the Amazon basin, her long curves veiled in tall, dark forests few men have come to know.
 Indeed, she's a rich, old courser whose secrets have just begun to emerge.
-It is a tremendous privilege to be alive in this day, 2014, while she holds wild and free.
+It is a tremendous privilege to be alive in this day more than a century later while she holds wild and free.

 Just to whet your whistle, a couple of the special missions we'll accept are finding the as-yet-undescribed shrike-vireo Bret discovered several years ago (he predicts it will occur on the right bank of the Aripuana...), and also the ultra-rare Dwarf Marmoset (Cebuella humilis), a highly distinctive primate ancestral to the evolution of most of the Amazonian marmosets.
 There will be a great deal more!